Hamilton – Guide for Backpackers

-If the fascinating Maori history, New Zealand’s only tea plantation and affordable shopping wasn’t enough, Hamilton is a great central base when doing some short trips around the Waikato.
+If the fascinating Maori history, New Zealand’s only tea plantation and affordable shopping weren’t enough, Hamilton is a great central base when doing some short trips around the Waikato.
 Head to Raglan on the coast or go explore the Waitomo caves and more!
 Read more about Waikato’s attractions in Waikato – Guide for Backpackers.

 Hamilton is a city that can be enjoyed in New Zealand without breaking the bank.
 Check out these 10 Free or Cheap Things to do in Hamilton to keep the costs down while still having an awesome time in the centre of Waikato.

-So discover the best things to do in Hamilton in our backpacker guide below!
+So, discover the best things to do in Hamilton in our backpacker guide below!